|

 FURTHER INVESTIGATION: Using the reduced quadrupole

-moment of a rotating system deserves further investigation.
+moment of rotating systems deserves further investigation.

 For example, the theoretical warp bubble illustrated in